wheeyls/postcss-only-directive/README.md

 ### Whitelist

-The `whitelist` is a list of strings specifies a list of `@only` directives that will be supported.
-If you pass a whitelist, any rules you create that are not in that list will be rolled into `:root`.
+The `whitelist` is a list of strings specifying which `@only` directives will be supported.
+Any rules not in a whitelist will be rolled into `:root` by default.

 #### Example